cahute/cahute/docs/topics/links.rst

 -------------

-While Cahute aims at implementing official and widespread community protocols, the portability of its link mediums can be appealing to developers implementing a custom, possibly program-specific protocol between a host and a CASIO calculator, notably for the host part.
+While Cahute aims at implementing official and widespread community protocols, the portability of its transports can be appealing to developers implementing a custom, possibly program-specific protocol between a host and a CASIO calculator, notably for the host part.

-Since Cahute does not expose link mediums publicly, it allows selecting a special kind of links called "generic links", which allows the following functions to be used on such links:
+Since Cahute does not expose transports publicly, it allows selecting a special kind of links called "generic links", which allows the following functions to be used on such links: